“Tight direction from Bates allows this vivacious cast to shine”

 “We had a brilliant time - shouting like idiots in all the right (and sometimes wrong) places, and I haven't laughed so much in months - I was a kid all over again!
 From the opening curtain (which took my breath away) to the closing bows, my only complaint was that it was too short.'
 (Audience member South London Theatre on Sleeping Beauty)

-I am hugely passionate about the use of drama in education for all age groups and abilities.
+Maria is hugely passionate about the use of drama in education for all age groups and abilities.

-I specialise in giving children and adults the opportunity to grow and develop their confidence, teamwork and communication skills through practical theatre training.
+She specialises in giving children and adults the opportunity to grow and develop their confidence, teamwork and communication skills through practical theatre training.

-I have worked as a drama facilitator and director for over 25 years.
+Maria has worked as a drama facilitator and director for over 25 years.
 Directed youth and adult productions, delivered performance arts scholarships, TIE shows and workshops, PPA cover and PSHE in dozens of schools, academies and theatres throughout London, the South East and Lincolnshire.

 Youth Training Director and Child Protection Officer at South London Theatre for 3 years.